LukasJaeger307/digital_dice/README.md

 ```

 If you don't use a Debian-based linux, I can't guarantee that you find all that software in your
 repositories.
-I think Opensuse provides that stuff in its Build Service.
+I think provides that stuff in its Build Service.
 But that's all I can
 tell you.
 But as a Linux user you are still smart and handsome.
 If you use Windows or MacOS, please install Linux first and then follow the above steps.
 This will dramatically increase your smart- and handsomeness and will make the following steps way easier.